 We get this question all the time as website developers and for good reason.

-The timeline is critical to the success of any website rebuild—especially if you’re moving to a new Content Management System (CMS).
+The timeline is critical to the success of any website rebuild—especially if you’re moving to a new Content Management System (CMS) or Digital Experience Platform (DXP).

 The short answer is: it depends, but it’s typically longer than you’d expect.
 It takes more time to develop the strategy behind the rebuild than to actually do the rebuild itself.